-- acknowledges that parents are called by God to be the primary, spiritual caregivers of their children. - also understands that parents are not Christians, alone, but are members of the local church, who encourage and build one another up, including encouraging and helping each other to spiritually nurture their children well.
+- acknowledges that parents are called by God to be the primary, spiritual caregivers of their children. - it understands that good parenting (discipline style, biblical training methods, schooling choices, etc) often looks different from family to family and helps parents to respect each others' differences. - also understands that parents are not Christians, alone, but are members of the local church, who encourage and build one another up, including encouraging and helping each other to spiritually nurture their children well.
+It supports and complements, not usurps parents' nurturing of their children.